mathias-gabriel/challenge-backend-fullstack/README.md

 The frontend exercise implements the endpoint from the backend exercise. **You should therefore start with the backend challenge.**

-Each subdirectory (`challenge-backend` et `challenge-front`) contains its own `README.md` that lays out the specifics of its challenge, as well as the expected business rules.
+Each subdirectory (`challenge-backend` and `challenge-front`) contains its own `README.md` that lays out the specifics of its challenge, as well as the expected business rules.
+Importing each subdirectory as an independant project in your IDE is recommended.

 If you are blocked on the backend part of the challenge, you can use a mock of the expected result to proceed with the frontend challenge.